VaffleMDR/Zoom-Themed-Social-Engineering-Campaign-Leveraging-ScreenConnect-for-Remote-Access/README.md

 3. A VBS script is launched with `wscript.exe`
 4. The VBS chain triggers PowerShell in a hidden window
 5. Payload components are staged in `%TEMP%`
-6. A ScreenConnect client is installed
+6. A ScreenConnect client is installed - This indicates intentional RMM abuse rather than opportunistic payload execution
 7. A Windows service is created for persistence
 8. Victim telemetry is relayed through the Telegram Bot API